JentleJoe/old-alx-low_level_programming/0x01-variables_if_else_while/README.md

 7. Pcharrogram that prints the lowercase alphabet in reverse, followed by a new line

 8. Program that prints hexadecimals with putchar only

+9. Program that prints all possible combinations of single-digit numbers